maphew/zadam-trilium-wiki/TLS-configuration.md

-TLS configuration is required for server installation, it's not relevant for purely desktop usage.
+TLS configuration is required for [[server installation]].
+The page below describes steps to set up TLS in Trilium itself.
+You might also opt for TLS termination using some reverse proxy (e.g. nginx), in that case follow a [guide like this](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-20-04).

 First thing to do is to get a TLS certificate.
 You have two options: